georghaehn/Haehn-et-al-2024-FD-PD-coupling/README.md

-Summary of the workflow for Haehn et al. “Functional diversity is decoupled from phylogenetic diversity across plant communities, reflecting biogeographic and climatic history”.
+Summary of the workflow for Haehn et al. 2024 “Global decoupling of functional and phylogenetic diversity in plant communities”.
 ================
-06/12/2023
+15/04/2024

 ### Executive summary